davidhadas/codeenginedocs/using-guard-ui.md

 * When the login expires, repeat the process to renew your login credentials

-## Browse to the local guard-ui guardian management app that your deployed
+## Browse to the local guard-ui Guardian management app that your deployed
 {: #guard-browse to guard-ui}
 {: step}